Vergaderen en notuleren in het Engels, the way to do it!

 - Motion to introduce a new CRM system is seconded by Lisa.

 (When someone else agrees with the motion, it is seconded.)

-When a motion is voted and agreed upon it is carried.
+And when a motion is voted and agreed upon it is carried.
 When it is voted and people disagree with the motion it is failed.
-When there are as many people for as against it, is a tie.
+And when there are as many people for as against it, is a tie.
 Sometimes the chairperson makes a decision in this case.

 Comments, feedback and questions

 During the meeting, participants will give comments, provide feedback, or ask questions about various issues.